bwl21/zupfnoter/README.md

 ## known bugs

-001 Hightlighting in ace is turned off, since ace is throwing too many selection changed events 002 Play cannot be stopped 003 some refactoring necessary (see todo) 004 highlighting in tunepreview while playing does not work properly; tunepreview removes previous highlights 005 Q: tag is not considered while playing
+001. Hightlighting in ace is turned off, since ace is throwing too many selection changed events **done**
+002. Play cannot be stopped **done**
+003. some refactoring necessary (see todo)
+004. highlighting in tunepreview while playing does not work properly; tunepreview removes previous highlights
+005. Q: tag is not considered while playing **done**

 ## current work items